 Peter says: “The fact is that is true and it isn’t true.
 It is true that the word can be used in a kind of everyday sense of calling somebody negro because they’ve got dark skin, and it can be a friendly term.
 But it all depends on how you use it and in what context.
 If you use it in a particular tone of voice or a particular way then it can be very insulting.”

 The FA found Suárez guilty of racism, having included Peter’s and James’ findings in their evidence.
-You can find out more about the case in the video, Racism in Football, made by the Granada Centre for Visual Anthropology, part of the Social Anthropology discipline area at the University of Manchester.
+Find out more about the case in the video, Racism in Football

-Peter has also taken part in research into genomics, the use of the human genome to study minute and complex differences between individuals or populations.
+Peter has also taken part in research into genomics.
+The use of the human genome to study complex differences between individuals or populations.
 His focus was on the ways the research is organised, communicated and used to influence policy in Latin America.
 Here too, it became clear that there is widespread denial of race and racism:

 “The geneticists are very interested in mixture.
-While they’re looking for particular genetic variants that might solve the problem of complex diseases, they also talk about the nation and its genetic profile.
-And so they do a lot of ancestry testing that measures what percentage of African ancestry, what percentage of European ancestry, what percentage of indigenous ancestry the nation or different subgroups within the nation have.
+While they’re looking for particular genetic variants that solve complex diseases, they also talk about the nation and its genetic profile.
+They do a lot of ancestry testing that measures what percentage of African ancestry, European ancestry, or indigenous ancestry the nation or different subgroups have.
 There’s a huge amount of interrogation of that mixedness at a genetic level.
-We were interested in the actual process of doing that in the lab; how they design the projects, how they sample, what they do with the results, how they present the results, how they interpret the results.
-And also how some of that information gets into the public sphere.
+We were interested in the actual process of doing that in the lab.
+How they design the projects, how they sample, what they do and how they present and interpret the results.
+Also how some of that information gets into the public sphere.